On September 14, 2020 the FDA issued a final guidance Recognition and Withdrawal of Voluntary Consensus Standards.

 How to Find FDA Recognized and Non-Recognized Standards

-For further information on standards, their use, and their recognition, refer to the standards modules provided in CDRH Learn (under the heading "How to Study and Market Your Device").
+For further information on consensus standards, their use, and their recognition, refer to the standards modules provided in CDRH Learn (under the heading "How to Study and Market Your Device").

 Submitting a Request for Recognition

 A request for recognition of a standard should contain the following information: